GINN ECONOMIC CONSULTING

 My Work On The Federal Budget In The White House

-From June 2019 to May 2020, I took a hiatus from state policy work to serve my country as the associate director for economic policy at the White House's Office of Management and Budget.
-There I learned much about the federal budget, the appropriations process, and the economic assumptions which are used to provide the upcoming 10-year budget projections.
-In the President's FY 2021 budget, we found $4.6 trillion in fiscal savings and I was able to include the need for a fiscal rule which rarely happens.
+From June 2019 to May 2020, I took a hiatus from state policy work to serve Americans as the associate director for economic policy (the "chief economist") at the White House Office of Management and Budget.
+There, I learned a great deal about the federal budget, the appropriations process, and the economic assumptions used to provide the upcoming 10-year budget projections.
+In the President's FY 2021 budget, we identified $4.6 trillion in fiscal savings, and I was able to include the need for a fiscal rule, which is a rare occurrence (see President Trump's last budget).

 Picture

-When I returned to the Texas Public Policy Foundation in May 2020, as I wanted to get back to a place with some sense of freedom during the COVID-19 pandemic and to be closer to family, I started an effort to work on this sound budgeting approach with other state think tanks.
-This contributed to me working with many fantastic people who are trying to restrain government spending in their states and the federal levels.
+When I returned to the Texas Public Policy Foundation in May 2020, I sought to regain a sense of freedom during the COVID-19 pandemic and be closer to family.
+I started an effort to work on this sound budgeting approach with other state think tanks.
+This led me to work with many fantastic people who are trying to restrain government spending at the state, local, and federal levels.
+Here are my latest data on the federal and state budgets as part of American for Tax Reform's Sustainable Budget Project and a recent publication by the Club for Growth Foundation.

 Picture

-4. Florida: James Madison Institute recently released its first Conservative Florida Budget, still waiting on results.
+4. Florida: James Madison Institute released the Conservative Florida Budget.

-5. Iowa: Iowans for Tax Relief Foundation released its third Conservative Iowa Budget, and the first three have been mostly successful.
+5. Iowa: Iowans for Tax Relief Foundation released the Conservative Iowa Budget.

-9. Mississippi: Mississippi Center for Public Policy recently released its first Responsible Mississippi Budget and was successful.
+9. Mississippi: Mississippi Center for Public Policy released the Responsible Mississippi Budget.

-10. Montana: Frontier Institute released one Conservative Montana Budget and one report on Responsible Local budgets, which has resulted in two successful CMBs and improved local budgets.
+10. Montana: Frontier Institute released a Conservative Montana Budget and a report on Responsible Local budgets.

-12. Tennessee: Beacon Center released its second Conservative Tennessee Budget, with the first two being successful.
+12. Tennessee: Beacon Center released the Conservative Tennessee Budget.

-14. Federal: The Responsible American Budget to rein in federal government spending to support fiscal sanity in D.C., which is essential for the future of our country.
+14. Federal: The Let Americans Prosper Project, along with the Responsible American Budget, aims to rein in federal spending to support fiscal sanity in Washington, D.C., which is essential to our country's future.

-If you're interested in doing this in your state, please reach out to me.
+If you're interested in pursuing this initiative in your state, please don't hesitate to contact me.

 0 Comments